On average across the year,

 No, Belarus is not further south than the U.S. Virgin Islands.

-Yes, Belarus is bigger than U.S. Virgin Islands.
+Is Belarus bigger than the U.S. Virgin Islands?

 That makes Belarus 583 times bigger than U.S. Virgin Islands.

-No, Belarus is not smaller than U.S. Virgin Islands.
+Is Belarus smaller than the U.S. Virgin Islands?

 That makes Belarus 583 times bigger than U.S. Virgin Islands.